howtographql/howtographql/content/backend/typescript-apollo/0-introduction.md

 // @ts-ignore        // 3
 const c: number = "Not a number";
 ```
-1. Typescript automatically infers the type of A `number` since it is not provided.
+1. TypeScript automatically infers the type of `a` as `number` since it is not explicitly provided.
 2. Use `any` to effectively disable type-checking and allow any type.
-3. Use `// @ts-ignore` before a line to ignore typescript compiler errors.
+3. Use `// @ts-ignore` before a line to ignore TypeScript compiler errors.